wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-endpoint-analytics/includes/5-use-endpoint-analytics-monitor-transition-modern-management.md

-Endpoint Analytics can provide insights to help organizations monitor transitions to cloud managment solutions.
+Endpoint Analytics can provide insights to help organizations monitor transitions to cloud management solutions.
 Endpoint Analytics reviews configurations and provides guidance for IT to enabling employees to work from anywhere, as well as assists in planning for Windows 11 migrations.

 ### Work from anywhere report